eamankwah250/python-bark-extractor/README.md

    - `$ pip show selenium`: Version: 4.3.0
    - `$ pip show pytz`: Version: 2022.1
    - `$ pip show psycopg2`: Version: 2.9.3

+3. Computer is too slow to execute the program.

+   - Try running the program on another computer that has more resources.